boku7/boku7.github.io/_posts/2019-09-18-SLAE32_5-2_msfChmodShadow.md

 root# ls -l /etc/shadow
 -rw-rw-rw- 1 root shadow 1074 Sep  3 11:17 /etc/shadow
 ```
++ The payload will change the file `/etc/shadow` to the permissions `rw-rw-rw-`.

 Great!
 Our payload works as intended.
 Now lets set a breakpoint and analyze the shellcode with `gdb`.

-## Disassembling the Shellcode with `gdb`
+## Disassembling the Shellcode with gdb
-+ We will start the program with `gdb`.
-+ We will set a breakpoint for our `shellcode`.
-  - Once control is passed to `shellcode` we will walk through it step by step.
+We will start the program with `gdb`, and set a breakpoint for our `shellcode`.
+Once control is passed to `shellcode` we will step through it in `gdb`.

 ### Setting up gdb for analysis
 #### Starting the Shellcode with gdb

 ```console
 root# gdb ./jmpCallPop
 ```

 #### Finding the Memory Location of our Shellcode
 ```console
 gdb-peda$ info functions